Mark-MDO47/ArduinoClass/README.md

 | WS2812B RGB 8-LED Strip | < $2 |
 | HC-SR04 Sonar Range Detector | < $2 |

 Please try to bring a USB cable from your laptop to the Arduino Nano.
 The Nano has a USB Mini-B female so your cable should end in USB Mini-B male; for more information see the references in lesson 01_BlinkingLED.
-I will have at least one extra USB-A to USB Mini-B cable available for the class.
+I will have at least enough USB-A to USB Mini-B cables available for the 5 student stations, but if your laptop uses USB-C or anything but USB-A you will need to cover the gap.

 You should then be able to do all of the projects as I will bring all the following for our use.
 - connectors, clips, harnesses, and wires